mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/index.md

 ### Attaching a Cluster

-Using the **Add Cluster** option, you can attach an existing Kubernetes or Konvoy cluster directly to Kommander.
+Using the **Add Cluster** option, you can attach an existing Kubernetes or DKP cluster directly to Kommander.
 This enables you to access the multi-cluster management and monitoring benefits that Kommander provides, while keeping your existing cluster on its current provider and infrastructure.

 1. From the Clusters page, select **Add Cluster**.